Rotator Cuff Injuries include sprains, impingement, irritation, or tears to the muscles or tendons which connect the upper arm to the shoulder.

 Massage techniques for the shoulder girdle will help to increase blood circulation to the area, which also increases oxygen and nutrient flow, which will encourage healing.
 Get a massage as often as possible to facilitate healing.

-Some shoulder injuries require surgery, rehabilitation, physical therapy, massage therapy, chiropractic help and/or exercises to re-strengthen the muscles.
+Some shoulder injuries require surgery (read about the different types of surgery), rehabilitation, physical therapy, massage therapy, chiropractic help and/or exercises to re-strengthen the muscles.

 This is a clip of one of the massage videos that teach therapists how to work the rotator cuff muscles to release restrictions: